numpy/numpy/doc/source/reference/swig.interface-file.rst

 NumPy array, then you have stumbled upon this problem.
 The solution is to modify the `SWIG`_ type conversion system to accept NumPy array scalars in addition to the standard integer types.
-Fortunately, this capabilitiy has been provided for you.
+Fortunately, this capability has been provided for you.
 Simply copy the file::

     pyfragments.swg